-From cultural and religious traditions like the Thailand Lantern Festivals, Diwali in India, Spring Lantern Festivals in Taiwan and China; to honoring the ocean in Japan; and to the sheer celebration of positive spirit, kindness, and respect for those who have passed, lantern festivals are truly a sight to behold.
+From cultural and religious traditions like the Thailand Lantern Festivals, Diwali in India, Spring Lantern Festivals in China; to honoring the ocean in Japan; and to the sheer celebration of positive spirit, kindness, and respect for those who have passed, lantern festivals are truly a sight to behold.

 1. Loy Krathong and Yi Peng, Thailand

 Loy Krathong and Yi Peng are two lantern festivals celebrated in Thailand every year around November.
 Loy Krathong is the floating lantern festival while Yi Peng takes festivities to the skies with flying lanterns.
 Both celebrations create an incredible fairy tale like display and take place on the same day every year.

 Loy Krathong is a traditional festival that pays homage to the Thai water goddess and Buddha.
 Celebrated during the full moon of the Thai calendar's 12th lunar month, attendees release lotus-shaped floating lanterns onto bodies of water across Thailand.